siglens/siglens-docs/docs/instrument-traces/dotnet-app.md

-# .Net App
+# .NET App

-## Auto-instrument sample Dotnet App for traces
+## Auto-instrument sample .NET App for traces

-In this tutorial, we will go through the steps to auto-instrument a .Net app to send traces to Siglens.
+In this tutorial, we will go through the steps to auto-instrument a .NET app to send traces to Siglens.

 ## Prerequisites
 - You need to have the .NET SDK installed.
 You can install `dotnet` using a package manager like homebrew or download it [here](https://dotnet.microsoft.com/en-us/download/dotnet).